-Various Versatile Variances: An Object-Oriented Implementation of Clustered Covariances in R, with Susanne Berger and Achim Zeileis
+Various Versatile Variances: An Object-Oriented Implementation of Clustered Covariances in R, with Achim Zeileis and Susanne Köll

-(The current version is available within the sandwich package)
+The current version is also available within the sandwich package

 Financial advisors who have a fiduciary duty receive more than 2/3 of all formal customer complaints despite being slightly fewer in number than brokers.
 I show that the products and services their employers offer explains this difference; advisors at advisory firms and mutual fund dealers receive more complaints than brokers and advisors at insurance and private placement firms receive fewer.
 The higher incidence of complaints to advisors is not explained by selection at the beginning of a career, location or proxies for firm oversight and is similar in states that impose fiduciary duties uniformly on both groups.
 Because complaints appear to be related to product and service lines rather than the fiduciary or suitability standards, I find little evidence that imposing a fiduciary standard on brokers will address financial fraud.